JimPatrizi/NetRTL/README.md

 # NetRTL

 This is a client Android application to be used with [rtlsdrd](https://github.com/bennettmsherman/rtlsdrd).
 This application controls rtlsdrd which is a daemon that sends commands to rtl_fm (rtl-sdr).
+Developed for my Senior Project at Case Western Reserve University for my Computer Engineering Major.

 ## Getting Started